 Lesser-Known Cryptids Deserving Attention: Discussion of various cryptids and the evidence pertaining to their existence from an enthusiast.
 Includes links to further information on the Internet.

 Ben S. Roesch’s Crypto-Zoology:: Immense amount of crypto-zoology information from a serious devotee of the subject.
 Offers informational articles about crypto-zoology as a pursuit, famous crypto-zoologists, and cryptids.
 Essays tackle questions like “Is crypto-zoology a science?” and “Does crypto-zoology require specialization?”

-Cutting Edge or Over the Edge: Resource page from the History Department at the University of North Texas.
+Cutting Edge or Over the Edge: Resource page from Princeton University.
 Includes verified resources on a variety of subjects, including crypto-zoology and cryptids.

 Anomalies and Alternative Science: Crypto-zoology: Resource page offering further links to subjects relating to crypto-zoology and individuals who search for cryptids.